ghosthamlet/ananke/CONTRIBUTING.md

 pip3 install -e .
 ```

-It is also necessary to install separate dev python packages:
+It is also necessary to install separate development python packages:
 ```{bash}
 pip3 install -r dev_requirements.txt
 ```

-as well as separate system packages:
+as well as separate system packages mostly required for building the sphinx-notebook support:

 ```{bash}
 # this will depend on your environment, e.g.